Liideli/GymDiaryApp/README.md

 ## Contact

-If you have any questions, suggestions, or issues, please feel free to reach out to us at [roope.kasperi.laine@gmail.com](roope.kasperi.laine@gmail.com).
-We'd love to hear from you!
+If you have any questions, suggestions, or issues, please feel free to reach out to me at [roope.kasperi.laine@gmail.com](roope.kasperi.laine@gmail.com).